yrom3r0/azure-network-security-lab/README.md

 ---

-## The troubleshooting moment that made the lab worth it
+Troubleshooting Case Study

-The most useful part of the project came when something actually failed.
+Problem

-From `VM-Management`, I tried to reach the web service on `VM-Server` and got:
+During cross-VNet validation, I tested connectivity from VM-Management to the web service on VM-Server and got:

 ```text
 connect to 10.0.10.4 port 80 failed: Connection refused